DeclanChidlow/vale.rocks/src/posts/digital-accessibility-technologies.md

 Speech input is an input method where a user speaks commands at a microphone, which are then processed by a computer and treated as controls.
 Speech input takes many forms and is very configurable.
 Depending on configuration, a user might make a hissing sound to scroll or read off text for a button to click it.
 Often, optical character recognition (OCR) and overlay[^1] systems are used so that any item on screen can be referenced with speech.
 A user also can write text via dictation.

 Speech input is commonly used by people with motor problems.

+## Gesture Recognition

+Gesture recognition is an input method where a camera and/or depth sensor is used to track body or hand movements without physical contact.
+Physical movements are bound to computer actions in software, so that, for example, a nod of the head triggers a click.
+Gesture recognition systems are often used by people who cannot hold or grip physical devices, such as those with severe chronic pain or motor control limitations.

 [^1]: I'm _not_ talking about horrid, generic so-called '[accessibility overlays](/posts/accessibility-overlays)' such as those that you see on websites.